Infinite-dimensional $p$-adic groups, semigroups of double cosets, and inner functions on Bruhat--Tits builldings: Characteristic function

-Consider the product of simplicial complexes $\Bd(H) \times \Bd(H)$.
-It is polyhedral complex, whose strata are products of simplices.
-Two vertices $(Q,T)$ and $(Q',T')$ are connected by an arrow if $Q\supset Q'$ and $T=T'$ or $Q= Q'$ and $T\supset T'$.
-However, we have draw more arrows, this provides a simplicial partition of each product of simplices (see, e.g., \cite{Hat}).
-Finally, we get a $2k$-dimensional simplicial complex $\Bd(H\Join H )$ (it also is a subcomplex of the complex $\Bd(H\oplus H)$).
+Consider the product of simplicial complexes $\Bd(\cH) \times \Bd(\cH)$.
+It is polyhedral complex, whose cells are products of simplices.
+Two vertices (of this complex) $(Q,T)$ and $(Q',T')$ are connected by an arrow if $Q\supset Q'$ and $T=T'$ or $Q= Q'$ and $T\supset T'$.
+However, our rule from the previous paragraph produces more arrows, this provides a simplicial partition of each product of simplices (see, e.g., \cite{Hat}, Section 3.B).
+Finally, we get a $2k$-dimensional simplicial complex $\Bd(\cH\Join \cH )$ (it also is a subcomplex of the complex $\Bd(\cH\oplus \cH)$).

 Let $\Phi$, $\Psi$ be two oriented graphs, assume that number of edges connecting any pair of vertices is $\le 1$.
 We say that a map $\sigma:\Ver(\Phi)\to \Ver(\Psi)$ is a {\it morphism of graphs} if for any arrow $a\to b$ in $\Phi$ we have $\sigma(a)= \sigma(b)$ or there is an arrow $\sigma(a)\to\sigma(b)$.